 What to Include

 You will also need several reproductions of the photos of your work.
 If you have been featured in a magazine or an online writeup, cut it out, photocopy it or print it and include it in your portfolio.
-If you are using a CD or DVD, copy the links to the articles online so other people can view them.
+If you are using a CD, DVD, or tablet copy the links to the articles online so other people can view them.

 How to Make a Cosmetology Portfolio Stand Out

 You could hire a professional photographer for studio shots but if you are watching the cost, consider investing in a camera with a good resolution so you can take clear, crisp photos that will show off the details of your work.